HOPE028/manage/README.md

 ## What

-Manage is a **Web App** created for teams tracking the **hours** members are working/volunteering/practicing.
-Aside from offering hour tracking abilities, it offers comprehensive **social media** capabilities such as **messaging** other team members, seeing other **members information**, having comprehensive ways of seeing how your hours have been **changing**, and most importantly having completely customizable information access and member information security.
+Manage is a **Web App** created for teams to track the **hours** members are working/volunteering/practicing.
+Aside from offering hour tracking abilities, it offers comprehensive **social media** capabilities such as **messaging** other team members, seeing other **member's information**, having comprehensive ways of seeing how your hours have been **changing**, and most importantly having completely customizable information access and member information security.

 ## How It Works